mrahul16/Green-Index---Hadoop/README.md

 Green Index

-Calculation of Green Index of a processed image of an area using Hadoop
+Calculation of Green Index of an image of an area using Hadoop

 - Store RGB values of all pixels of the satellite image of an area in a file
 - Upload it to HDFS